geoelectric/ui_auto_best_practice/uiabp.md

     test_take_photos(2, expected_thumbnails=2, expected_files=4)
     test_take_photos(3, expected_thumbnails=3, expected_files=6)

-But at this point, not only are you not documenting the relationship, you're actually more testing that the person who defined the test data knows the business rule than anything.
+But at this point, not only are we not documenting the relationship, we're actually more testing that the person who defined the test data knows the business rule than anything.
 "Given I take 3 photos, if test data is correct, then I have 3 thumbnails and 6 files".
 Not as useful, not as robust.

 This pattern of supplying the verification values as parameters should be reserved for instances where the expected state can't reasonably be known by the test, like whether a given login should succeed.
 Don't use it to avoid coding rules surrounding relationships that are part of the system; when in scope of and significant to the test, those belong in the test function.